meirbon/rfw-rs/renderers/deferred/README.md

 A deferred renderer using wgpu-rs.
 Supports the following:
 - PBR Materials using Disney's BSDF
-- Shadow maps for directional lights and spot lights
+- Shadow maps for directional lights, area lights, and spot lights

 # Issues
 - Currently waiting for wgpu-rs to properly support cube maps.
 These are required for implementing point light shadow maps.
-- SSAO still shows artifacts and is a WIP.